code-dot-org/aichat-poc/README.md

+This is **purely** for internal use only and will go away soon.
+Don't read anything into it or make any assumptions.

 So, first of all - the code.
 As I've said a few times, this is a lot of fast iteration.
 So if something looks sloppy or incorrectly implemented, it probably is!
 If something seems like it might be right, please just ping me and ask - I'll let you know if it's clever or a hack. :-)

 No types either.